 Additional star turns include her debut with the Staatsoper Hamburg in her performance as the title role in Elektra, Ricke in Franchetti’s Germania with Deutsche Oper Berlin, and the title role of Tosca with the Glimmerglass Opera where The New York Times praised the “cool allure [she brought] to the title role, her focused and steely voice flaring into palpable fire when it was called for.”

 A tour de force on the concert stage, Ms. Lindstrom has performed with the Palacio de la Opera in La Coruña, Spain and the Aarhaus Symphony Orchestra in Denmark, both in selections by Strauss, the Glimmerglass Festival for a concert of Wagner, Union Avenue Opera in St. Louis for a gala performance, and with the San Diego Opera as their featured guest soloist in their 50th Anniversary Concert celebration.
 She sang John Beeman’s Dos Retablos at New York’s Bard College, Richard Strauss’ Vier letzte Lieder at a gala concert in San Francisco, and Verdi’s Requiem with the Cathedral Choral Society at the Washington National Cathedral.

 Born and raised in California, Ms. Lindstrom was introduced to music by her mother, a singer and music teacher.
 She earned her Bachelor of Arts degree at San Francisco State University and Master of Music degree at San Francisco Conservatory of Music.

-For more information and updates, please visit www.liselindstrom.com.
+For more information, updates, and to stay in touch please visit www.liselindstrom.com.